epsagon/epsagon-python/README.md

 ### Chalice

-Tracing Chalice applications running on Lambda functions can be declared by:
+Tracing Chalice applications running on Lambda functions can be done by:
 ```python
 from chalice import Chalice
 import epsagon